Arkensor/DayZ-CommunityFramework/docs/Streams/index.md

 ### Streams

-There are currently two Streams avaliable, `CF_BinaryStream` and `CF_StringStream`.
+There are currently two Streams avaliable, `CF_BinaryReader` and `CF_StringStream`.

-`CF_BinaryStream` is optimized for working with binary files and allowing reading of characters, bytes, ints, floats, booleans and vectors.
+`CF_BinaryReader` is optimized for working with binary files and allowing reading of characters, bytes, ints, floats, booleans and vectors.

 `CF_StringStream` is optimized for working with text files and allows reading of characters.